stripe/stripe-go/.hark/changes/2026-09-16_jar_use-dynamic-maps.change.md

 ---
 title: Represent free-form API dictionaries as dynamic maps
 pr_url: https://github.com/stripe/stripe-go/pull/2438
-semver_level: major
+semver_level: patch
-section: ⚠️ Changed
 ---

-- ⚠️ Change `PaymentIntentNextAction.UseStripeSDK` from `*PaymentIntentNextActionUseStripeSDK` to `map[string]any` and remove `PaymentIntentNextActionUseStripeSDK`.
+- Change `PaymentIntentNextAction.UseStripeSDK` from `*PaymentIntentNextActionUseStripeSDK` to `map[string]any` and remove `PaymentIntentNextActionUseStripeSDK`.
+This file is inteded for use by Stripe.js.
-- ⚠️ Change `SetupIntentNextAction.UseStripeSDK` from `*SetupIntentNextActionUseStripeSDK` to `map[string]any` and remove `SetupIntentNextActionUseStripeSDK`.
+- Change `SetupIntentNextAction.UseStripeSDK` from `*SetupIntentNextActionUseStripeSDK` to `map[string]any` and remove `SetupIntentNextActionUseStripeSDK`.
+This file is inteded for use by Stripe.js.

-These fields can now retain and expose arbitrary keys returned by the Stripe API.